Trivium (band): What the Dead Men Say and In the Court of the Dragon (2020–2023)

-20th anniversary tour of Ascendancy, Struck Dead EP, departure of Alex Bent, and upcoming album (2024–present)
+20th anniversary tour of Ascendancy, Struck Dead EP, and departure of Alex Bent (2024–2025)

 In celebration of the 20th anniversary of Ascendancy, the band announced 'The Poisoned Ascendancy' Tour with Bullet for My Valentine co-headlining for 2025, in which Bullet for My Valentine would also be celebrating the 20th anniversary of The Poison.
 Trivium also announced that they would be writing their eleventh studio album, which would feature a guest appearance by Bullet for My Valentine vocalist Matt Tuck.
 Heafy has stated that the upcoming album will show the band "getting back in the headspace of Ascendancy."
 The band planned to work on the album, set to be released in 2026, after finishing the tour.
 However, Bullet for My Valentine pulled out of the tour in May 2025, finishing the North American leg, despite initial plans to tour regions such as South America and Australia into the end of 2025, with Gregoletto putting the blame on Tuck.
 Heafy released a statement telling fans "there was an initial plan, and the plan's changed [...] they've got other plans to go do a record, so I respect that", urging fans to "pull back on the negative stuff".

 On August 7, 2025, the band officially released the single "Bury Me with My Screams", along with its music video, to be part of a new EP, Struck Dead, scheduled for release on October 31, 2025.
+A music video for the title track was released on the same day as the new EP.

 On October 3, 2025, the band announced that they had amicably parted ways with drummer Alex Bent, with Greyson Nekrutman of Sepultura initially set to replace him for the remainder of their 2025 Struck Dead tour in North America.
 Nekrutman was only able to perform at the Aftershock festival, and it was then announced on October 24, 2025, that former Whitechapel drummer Alex Rüdinger would be joining Trivium on their tour as well as working with them on their next album.
 Rüdinger was previously asked to join the band in 2016, but he could not due to issues with timing.

-On October 31, 2025, Trivium released the Struck Dead EP, along with a music video for the title track.

-Musical style, influences, and lyrical themes
+Crown in the Grave tour and upcoming album (2026–present)

+The band announced the Crown in the Grave North American tour on July 24, 2026.
+The tour features shows in North America in November and December with support from In Flames, Orbit Culture, Fit for an Autopsy, and Frozen Soul.

+The band released the first single off their upcoming eleventh studio album, titled "Dead Inside of Me", on September 16, 2026.